by Brian A. Wilkins

 The best clue that immediately told me that pine needle tea works to stop the effects of involuntary contamination with spike proteins is the first Google search result.
 Search “pine needle tea suramin” without quotes and it says in all caps, “pine needles DO NOT CONTAIN SURAMIN.”

 Now I was very curious since big tech is suppressing this medicine.
 Humans have been drinking pine needle tea for centuries.
 Sailors drank it to fight off scurvy in the 18th and 19th centuries.
 Suramin has also been used as a treatment for potentially deadly African trypanosomiasis, or sleeping sickness.
 It is even known to greatly improve the lives of children with autism.
+Suramin is a synthetic drug that was created by Bayer.
+But the idea here is to get phytochemicals that act the same way as suramin in the human body.

 Some cultures eat the pine needles raw because it is believed that suramin is derived from pine needles.
 Shikimic acid is the other medicinal phytochemical in pine needles that you want in your body during these surreal spike protein/vaccine times.